Homeowners Insurance vs. Landlord Insurance

 Homeowners Insurance vs. Landlord Insurance: What's the Difference?

-Homeowners insurance covers owner-occupied homes, including the structure, your personal belongings, personal liability and additional living expenses.
-Landlord insurance covers rental properties, including the rental structure, landlord-owned property, lost rental income and liability tied to tenant occupancy.
-The risk profiles are genuinely different: a home you live in carries different exposures than one occupied by a paying tenant, and insurers price and underwrite them accordingly.
+Homeowners insurance covers owner-occupied homes: the structure, personal belongings, personal liability and additional living expenses.
+Landlord insurance covers rental properties: the rental structure, landlord-owned property, lost rental income and liability tied to tenant occupancy.
+A home you live in carries different risk than one a paying tenant occupies, and insurers price and underwrite each accordingly.

 Property Use